National Water Commission: History

 The key function of the Commission was to advise the Prime Minister on expenditure of the Australian Government Water Fund between 2004 and 2010.
 This included three programs: Water Smart Australia; Raising National Water Standards Program and Australian Water Fund Communities.
 The Commission managed more than 170 projects under the Raising National Water Standards Program.
 The Raising National Water Standards Program facilitated investment in Australia's ability to measure, monitor and manage its water resources.

 The Commission also had an assessment role for National Partnership Payments.
-This task was undertaken under delegation from the COAG Reform Council.
+This task was undertaken under a delegation from the COAG Reform Council.
 Under the Water Act 2007, the Commission had a new, ongoing function to audit the effectiveness of implementation of the Murray-Darling Basin Plan and associated water resource plans.

 The National Water Commission published a report on the future need for desalination technologies to play a role in securing Australia’s water supplies.

 The Commission published biennial assessments of progress in implementation of the National Water Initiative.
 The 2011 assessment made 12 major recommendations to COAG to reinvigorate the water reform agenda and fully deliver its economic, environmental and social benefits.